If you drive I-40 through Johnston County, changes and a new exit are coming

 “Anybody who has been on that loop is not a fan of it,” Deaton said.

-Meanwhile, the bridge that carries I-440 traffic onto southbound I-40 in Raleigh will be replaced by a new, parallel ramp.
-The new one is needed in part to create an opening large enough for a wider southbound I-40 to pass underneath.
+Meanwhile, the bridge that carries I-440 traffic onto eastbound I-40 in Raleigh will be replaced by a new, parallel ramp.
+The new one is needed in part to create an opening large enough for a wider eastbound I-40 to pass underneath.
 The widening will eliminate the current scenario where two lanes of I-40 and two lanes of I-440 must merge into three lanes.

 “That’s one of the big reasons you get that backup every single afternoon,” Deaton said.
 “That pinch-point will be removed.”